tompassarelli/fennec-ui/README.md

 ✨ **Minimal Chrome** - Only essential objects exposed, coherent with a keyboard driven UX

-🛠️ **Community Minded** - Clean code and detailed docs to support customization and contribution, ensuring the project remains maintainable and sustainable
+🛠️ **Community Minded** - Clean code and detailed docs to support customization and contribution

 🎨 **Theme Support** - System themes (light-dark) supported.
 User created Firefox themes are also supported.